emilkarlen/exactly/README.rst

 Using external helper programs
 ------------------------------------------------------------

-External programs can with help with setup and assertions etc.
+External programs can help with setup and assertions etc.

 Exactly can run executable files, shell commands  and programs in the OS PATH, using ``run``, ``$``, ``%``.